Do you ever wonder why your images look a bit different when you print them? Then it’s time to learn about RGB vs CMYK.

 People often use CMYK for print material.
-Here, the ink colors cyan, magenta, yellow, and black (key) are used to create different colors.
+The ink colors cyan, magenta, yellow, and key (black) are used to create different colors.

-Theoretically, a combination of cyan, magenta, and yellow create black — just like a combination of RGB creates white.
-But, to save all that ink, it’s much better to use key (black), instead.
-And since CMYK is not capable of producing white, printers use the white on the paper to display that specific color.
+Theoretically, a combination of cyan, magenta, and yellow creates black.
+(This is like how a combination of RGB creates white.)
+But to save all that ink, it’s much better to use “key” (black) instead.
+And CMYK cannot produce white.
+So printers use the white on paper to display that specific color.

 Displaying colors using CMYK is also different from RGB.
 Instead of using dots, it often lays one layer of ink on top of another to produce various tones.